Can I make a council tax appeal?

 To request a band review, you need to contact your local valuation office and explain why you think your banding is wrong.

-Could a band review make my council tax increase?
+Could my council tax increase?

 Short answer: yes.
 Changing your home’s valuation could result in a higher council tax bill in some cases.
 A band review could place your property in a lower or higher band, or leave it unchanged.